Lesson 07 Temperature Sensor

-Temperature sensor is a kind of sensor that can feel temperature and transfer it into output data.
-Temperature sensor is the core component of temperature gauges and instruments.
-It has multiple categories.
-In this experiment, we are going to learn analog temperature sensor--TMP36 and display its data on the screen of Micro:bit.
+Temperature sensor is a kind of sensor that can detect temperature and transfer it into output data.
+Temperature sensor is the core component of temperature gauges and instruments with multiple categories.
+In this experiment, we are going to learn analog temperature sensor–TMP36 and display its data on micro:bit.

 TMP36 is a kind of analog temperature sensor.
 Its output voltage and temperature forms a linear relationship.
 That means higher temperature will have bigger output voltage.

-When we look at the front side marked “TMP36”, the left footer of the core is VCC, middle is Vout, and the right footer is GND.
-You can’t connect it wrong or the components connected might be damaged.
+Note: When we look at the front side marked “TMP36”, the left side pin of the chip is VCC, middle is Vout, and the right side pin is GND.
+Do not connect it wrong or the components connected might be damaged.

 Here’s the curve chart for output voltage of TMP36 changing with temperature: